 How to get a job in Belgium

-It is important to write your job application in the appropriate language, which is either Dutch, French, or German, depending on your chosen place of residence and employment.
-Although some organisations may accept applications in English, it is always advisable to confirm their language preferences before submitting your application.
+Writing your job application in the appropriate language (Dutch, French, or German) is crucial, depending on your chosen place of residence and employment.
+While some organisations may accept English applications, it's always wise to confirm their language preferences before submitting your application.

-For non-EU citizens who wish to work in Belgium, it is recommended that they apply for jobs from their home country as a job offer is often required to obtain a visa.
-Another option is to secure a job in an international organisation based in their home country and then transfer to the organisation's offices in Belgium.
+Non-EU citizens seeking work in Belgium are advised to apply for jobs from their home country, as a job offer is often required for visa acquisition.
+Alternatively, they could secure a position with an international organisation based in their home country and then transfer to its Belgian offices.

 Each of Belgium's four regions has its own public employment office.
-You can receive professional careers advice, and search for jobs and training courses at:
+You can receive professional career advice and search for jobs and training courses at:

 Summer jobs

-Belgium is a popular tourist destination that attracts visitors from all over the world.
-The cities of Brussels, Bruges, Antwerp, Ghent, and Ypres all boast a rich history, each with its own charm and character.
-As a result, the tourism industry in Belgium is thriving, creating numerous job opportunities in the hospitality sector during the summer and part time throughout the year.
+Belgium is a popular tourist destination, attracting visitors from around the globe.
+Cities like Brussels, Bruges, Antwerp, Ghent, and Ypres offer rich history and unique charm.
+This thriving tourism industry creates numerous job opportunities in hospitality, especially during the summer and part time throughout the year.

 Teaching jobs

-Belgium is a wonderful destination for TEFL (Teaching English as a Foreign Language) teachers due to its rich multiculturalism.
-The country boasts a diverse educational system, providing ample opportunities for educators to share their knowledge and make a positive impact on students of all ages.
+Belgium, with its multicultural landscape, is an ideal destination for TEFL (teaching English as a foreign language) teachers.
+The country's diverse educational landscape offers a wealth of opportunities for educators to share their knowledge and make a lasting positive impact on students of all ages.

 To research TEFL opportunities, see:

-Aspiring English teachers can also consider the British Council's Language Assistant Programme.
-This scheme offers a unique opportunity to work as a language assistant in either schools or higher education institutions across Belgium, sharing your English language expertise with students.
+Aspiring English teachers can also consider the British Council's English Language Assistants (ELA) Programme.
+It offers a unique opportunity to work as a language assistant in schools or higher education institutions across Belgium, sharing your English language expertise with students.

 To be eligible, you must have completed most of your secondary education in the UK.
-You also need to have passed at least two years of university education and have a B1 level in French.
+You must also have completed at least two years of university education and have a B1 level in French.

 Internships

-In Belgium, internships are widely available and highly regarded, providing a valuable addition to your CV and a stepping stone into a successful career.
+In Belgium, internships are widely available and highly regarded.
+They offer a valuable addition to your CV and a stepping stone towards a successful career.
+Interns can work in several Belgian cities, such as:

 Belgian visas

-If you're applying for a long-term visa, you'll also need a work permit, which your potential employer will need to apply for - usually a year in advance.
+If you're applying for a long-term visa, you'll also need a work permit.
+Your potential employer will need to apply for this permit on your behalf, usually a year in advance.
+This process involves demonstrating that the position cannot be filled by an EU citizen and that the applicant meets the required qualifications and skills.

 Language requirements